Hashy AI

 Retail has changed fast.
 Stores and eCommerce channels can no longer run separately because customers expect a smooth experience across both.
 They want to browse online, buy on mobile, pick up in-store, and return items through the channel that suits them best.

-That is why unified point-of-sale systems matter.
+That is why unified point of sale systems matter.
 Shopify POS is a popular choice for businesses using Shopify because it connects inventory, payments, customer data, and sales in one system.
 This article will explain how Shopify POS works and what retailers should know before using it.

 Key Takeaways